 XX.X.1.
 Description

-Because the data collected by the M2M platform may include personal information or sensitive information of data providers, the access to such data should be controlled appropriately.
+Because the data collected by the M2M platforms may include personal information or sensitive information of data providers, the access to such data should be controlled appropriately.
 This use case shows the data management mechanism based on data provider’s privacy preferences, which is developed as a PPM (Privacy Policy Manager).
-Because access from service providers to the collected data at M2M service platform is controlled based on the privacy preferences that are configured by data providers, unnecessary and unwanted access to the collected data is blocked appropriately.
-This use case is describes based on HEMS service.
+Because access from application service providers to the collected data at M2M service platform is controlled based on the privacy preferences that are configured by the data providers, unnecessary and unwanted access to the collected data is blocked appropriately.

 XX.X.2.
 Source